 - What is evolution.
 How evolution works. - Inference of evolutionary histories of genes and organisms. - Mutation as a source of genetic variation.
-Human genetic variation. - Inheritance of traits. - Evolutionary forces that shape genetic composition of populations: Modeling dynamics of allele frequencies in a population.

-- Evolution of complex traits that are determined by multiple genes and are influenced by environment. - Adaptation.
-Detection of adaptation. - Implications of evolution for human health.
-Human-pathogen co-evolution. - Use of human genomic data for tracking human migration, inferring selection, and associating genes with traits and diseases.
+Human genetic variation. - Inheritance of traits. - Evolutionary forces that shape genetic composition of populations.
+Modeling dynamics of allele frequencies in a population. - Evolution of complex traits that are determined by multiple genes and are influenced by environment. - Implications of evolution for human health.
+Human-pathogen co-evolution. - Use of human genomic data for tracking human migration, inferring selection, and associating genes with traits and diseases. - Changes on thoughts about evolution and life's diversity through time - Ethics of CRISPR editing of human genome